 How current will my information be in GradPlan?

 The information in GradPlan is refreshed each night.
 Any changes made today (e.g., grade changes or classes added/dropped) will be seen in GradPlan tomorrow.
 If your information is not up-to-date, there could be paperwork that needs to be completed.
 For example, if you have completed transfer courses, it is possible that the university has not received an official transcript or the coursework is pending departmental review.
 A substitution or waiver for a course requirement may not have been processed yet.
 Check with your advisor or the Academic Success Center to confirm the status of a petition.

 Can I see a list of all of the classes that I’ve taken and how many classes I have left to fulfill my requirements?

 Yes, to see a printable list of courses taken at UNC Asheville, as well as transfer courses, go to the Worksheet tab and click on the Class History link at the top.
 To identify requirements that you still need to complete, you may look for unchecked boxes in the main “Student View” worksheet, or you may select “Registration Checklist” from the drop-down box under “Format” and click on the “Process New” button.
 GradPlan is laid out in block format displaying information about degree, major, minor and concentration requirements.

 How can I update information?

 You cannot update course information in GradPlan.
-To change your major/minor/concentration, please submit a completed Declaration form to the One-Stop Office.
-To initiate changes to your academic program contact your advisor, or a faculty member in the department offering the major/minor/concentration.
+To change your major/minor/concentration, please submit a completed Declaration form.

 What if I have a double major/degree/concentration, but only one is listed?